What is payroll software?

 Payroll add-ons

 Gusto offers several add-on features that benefit small businesses.
-For example, Gusto can help you save money with R&D tax credits or start a pay-as-you-go workers’ compensation policy through its partner, AP Intego.
-Gusto’s state tax registration add-on also puts the responsibility on Gusto to file and monitor all the paperwork needed to expand your business into new states.
+It can help you save money with R&D tax credits or start a pay-as-you-go workers’ compensation policy through its partner, NEXT Insurance.
+If you sign up for its state tax registration add-on, Gusto will file and monitor all the paperwork needed to expand your business into new states.

 Gusto displays a bill pay dashboard with a payment of $100 scheduled for ACME Inc. on January 1, 2024.